I promised an article about a non-edible way to use your pumpkin pie spice so here it is… homemade body scrubs!

-- 2 cups Epsom salts or sugar – use organic cane sugar, brown sugar, or regular granulated (where to buy Epsom salt or organic sugars)
+- 2 cups Epsom salts or sugar – use organic cane sugar, brown sugar, or regular granulated (where to buy Epsom salt)

 - 1 cup carrier oil – grapeseed, olive, sweet almond, sesame, and safflower are all good (where to buy high quality carrier oils)

 - 8-10 drops of your favorite essential oil (where to buy 100% pure essential oils)

 Add Epsom salts or sugar to a bowl and slowly begin stirring in the oil until mixture is smooth, but not goopy.
 (You may not need the full cup of oil.)
 Add essential oil and any other fun additions and mix well.
-Spoon into a decorative container or canning jar with a tight-fitting lid.
+Spoon into a decorative container or glass jar with a tight-fitting lid.

 I used this recipe to make a Warm Vanilla Sugar Scrub (use vanilla essential oil or 2 Tbsp. vanilla extract), Lemon Salt Scrub, and a Grapefruit Mint Salt Scrub.
 I can’t wait to make several more batches and experiment with some more scents including peppermint, lemon-eucalyptus, and sweet orange-lavender.

 The yummy concoctions you can create are limitless.
 Note: Olive oil is not the best carrier oil for some body scrub formulas because it has a strong fragrance.
 If you think olive oil will be overpowering in a delicately scented body scrub, choose one of the other carrier oils.